woohyun-jeon/SEN1SAR-OilSpill-SCL/README.md

-# OIl Spill detection with dual-polarimetric Sentinel-1 SAR images
+# Oil spill detection with dual-polarimetric Sentinel-1 SAR images
 This repository contains the implementation of oil spill detection using dual-polarimetric Sentinel-1 SAR images.

 ## Prerequisites